orange35/phpv/README.md

 The commands like **php71**, **php72** and so on must be available in your system.
 If not, please see the installation notes #4-6 below.

+If there is no PHP version specified in the .phpv, .htaccess_dev or .htaccess file then either:
+- a version specified in the PHPV_DEFAULT env variable will be used (if exists)
+- a default php version of your system will be used (if exists), e.g.: /usr/bin/php
+- the **PHPV: can't find PHP CLI** error message will be thrown

 ----
 ## Installation